hugo-jaumotte/Productivity-extension/README.md

 ## Evolution Perspectives

-Publish the project into the Chrome Web Store
+Publish the extension on the Chrome Web Store

-Integrate a backend using Node.js and SQLite to store anonymized user's data and enable more advanced analytics.
+Integrate a backend using Node.js and SQLite to store user data and enable more advanced analytics.

-This could allows us to add new features:
+This could allow us to add new features:
 - Tracking average time spent on distracting websites
 - Weekly productivity reports and activity summaries
 - Progress tracking and improvement metrics